 Amex Bank of Canada has committed not to charge consumers to receive regular monthly credit card statements.
 Please note that a fee may apply for a statement reprint request.
 Please see your Cardmember Agreement, Information Box and Disclosure Statement for details of any statement reprint fee.

 This Code of Conduct supports transparency, fair business practices and choice for Canadian merchants.
-The Code was originally introduced in 2010.
-The Financial Consumer Agency of Canada (FCAC) subsequently issued Commissioner’s Guidance #10 to help ensure that merchants are able to benefit fully from the principles set out in the Code.
-Enhancements to the Code were announced in 2015.
-Amex Bank of Canada is committed to and supports this Code of Conduct, the Commissioner’s Guidance and the 2015 enhancements.
+The Code was introduced in May 2010, by the Minister of Finance.
+The Financial Consumer Agency of Canada (FCAC) subsequently issued Commissioner’s Guidance #10, #15 and #16, to help ensure that merchants are able to benefit fully from the principles set out in the Code.
+American Express is committed to and supports the Code of Conduct and Commissioner’s Guidance.